 It is not controversial to say that consumers are no longer loyal to brands, but are instead loyal to great customer experience.
 Consumer buying habits continue to undergo a tectonic shift, and we’ve seen what has happened to companies – even companies thought to be too big to fail – that have failed to keep up.
 Certainly marketers are very passionate about the possibility of digital – 90% of surveyed marketers said they believed personalized experiences were the future of CX.
 These marketers also identified CX as the most exciting business opportunity in 2019 – ahead of even content and mobile marketing.

-And yet, despite many analysts proclaiming that 2018 would be the year of customer experience [find sources for this], CX quality remained flat – with almost no movement in CX Index scores for the third year in a row.
+And yet, despite many analysts proclaiming that 2018 would be the year of customer experience, CX quality remained flat – with almost no movement in CX Index scores for the third year in a row.
 Unfortunately, while companies will give lip service to the importance of CX, customer experience improvement remains undervalued in most organizations.

 2018 Retail challengers summarized: